jamesjhs/Spherify/README.md

 - `gradlew.bat`: the Windows Gradle wrapper script committed with the project.
 - `./gradlew`: the macOS/Linux Gradle wrapper script committed with the project.
 - `emulator`: the Android Emulator command-line launcher.
+- `sdkmanager`: installs Android SDK packages from the command line.
+- `avdmanager`: creates and manages Android Virtual Devices from the command line.
+- `java`: runs Java tooling used by Gradle and Android builds.

 On Windows PowerShell, run project commands from the repository root: